datopian/playbook/tech-leaders-program/README.md

 2. **Project B**: mini-project to create or improve some part of our technical training materials.
 This will exercise needs analysis in the area of documentation and also include implementation.
 3. **Project C**: Graduation project.
 Full analysis and design on a set problem.

-You will also get to take a approx 3h graduation quiz.
+You will also get to take a approx. 3h graduation quiz.

 Successful graduation from Phase I will earn you the title of Technical Lead *Novice* (Level 1).
 Graduation from Phase II earns the title of Technical Lead  *Competent* (Level 2).